SilverDorian46/FancyTextExtended/README.md

         More commonly called the "Demodash" in honour of Demo Jameson who discovered the move.
   </details>

+  This mod also provides an export for registering inputs from other mods.
+See the ModInterop section further below.

 - **`<x(int)> <y(int)>`**: This indicates a direction input graphic.
 Both arguments represent the X and Y values of the direction, and accept a negative number, zero, or a positive number (`-1`, `0`, or `-1`).

   *Example: `{ftx:input 1 0}` inserts an arrow pointing to the right.*